Inpatient Rehab in Long Island

 According to the Cleveland Clinic, this form of therapy is proven effective for managing SUDs.
 Dialectical behavioral therapy aims to help patients understand the impact of their mindset on their behavior and emotions.

-It also aims to help patients recognize and accept the challenges they face as recovering individuals, as well as promote healthy skills to improve emotion regulation.
+It also aims to help patients recognize and accept the challenges they face as recovering individuals and promote healthy skills to improve emotion regulation.

-The clinician inforces strategies in an attempt to change the cognitive processes that influenced the individual’s maladaptive behavior.
+The clinician enforces strategies to change the cognitive processes influencing the individual’s maladaptive behavior.
 At the same time, this treatment promotes skills and behaviors to help individuals maintain abstinence.

 Examples of strategies are stress management training, goal-setting, self-monitoring, and learning new coping skills.